Delirium Vs. Dementia – Understanding The Differences

 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

 As you age, some change may be inevitable.
 You may notice slight changes in your memory, problem-solving skills, and other abilities.
 While some changes are expected, more serious shifts in your mental state could be unsettling.
-These changes may be caused by dementia, which affects memory, problem-solving, language, and behavior, most commonly among older adults.
+These changes may be caused by dementia, which affects memory, problem-solving, language, and behavior, most frequently experienced among older adults.

 In conversations about dementia, you may have also heard the phrase “delirium” used to describe a sudden change in mental state.
-While the symptoms of dementia and delirium often overlap, it can be crucial to distinguish between these two conditions to ensure proper treatment.
+While the symptoms of dementia and delirium often overlap, distinguishing between these two conditions may ensure proper treatment.
+Below, explore the symptoms and risk factors of delirium and dementia, the differences between these conditions, and the treatment options available for people experiencing them.

 Trying to understand a diagnosis of dementia or delirium?